-Eid is usually family time, so it's hard for those of us who are on our own, whether we're single, in a new city, or away from our families for whatever reason on this blessed day.
+Eid is usually family time, so it's hard for those of us who celebrate Eid without family, whether we're single, in a new city, or away from our families for whatever reason on this blessed day.

 While the Muslim community is responsible for taking care of each other, sadly, that is not always the case.
 Many people simply choose to become absorbed in their own family matters to the exclusion of everyone and everything else.

-But there are ways to retain the joy of Eid while we're on our own.
-Here are a couple of ideas.
+But there are ways to retain the joy of Eid without family while we're on our own.
+Here are a couple of eid ideas.

 1. Make sure to take the day off